 Water Pump Lube

-I used Bar’s Leaks Water Pump Lube w/ Anti Rust (the same stuff I use in my car).
-You should just use which ever is cheaper.
+I used some cheap Water Pump Lube w/ Anti Rust (the same stuff I use in my car).
+Any other equivalent product will do.
 The key words are “Anti-Rust” and “Lube”.
 Don’t simply buy a “Coolant additive”.
 That’s not what you’re looking for.
 The purpose of this is to provide extra lubrication and corrosion protection, while being water-soluble.
 Which is why we can’t use any “normal” oil…pesky molecular polarity.
 If you search around it should cost you somewhere in the 3-6$ range for a 12oz bottle, which is good for 1-3 gallons of coolant.
 That way you can use it for the winterizing solution and to put the remainder in your car if you like.

 Here are a few other things we’ll need.